cyberark/conjur-k8s-csi-provider/README.md

 <!---<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>--->

-Conjur Provider for Secrets Store CSI Driver is part of the CyberArk Conjur [Open Source Suite](https://cyberark.github.io/conjur/) of tools.
+Secrets Manager Provider for Secrets Store CSI Driver is part of the CyberArk Conjur [Open Source Suite](https://cyberark.github.io/conjur/) of tools.

 ## Certification level